mzazon/awesome-cloud-projects/aws/iot-device-lifecycle/iot-device-lifecycle.md

    echo "✅ Updated device shadow for $DEVICE_NAME"
    ```

    The device shadow now contains both the current sensor readings (reported state) and the desired configuration (desired state).
-When the device reconnects, it will compare these states and adjust its behavior accordingly, demonstrating the shadow's role in enabling reliable device state management.
+When the device reconnects, it will compare these states and adjust its behavior accordingly, demonstrating the shadow's role in enabling reliable device state management and configuration synchronization.

 10. **Create Fleet Metrics for Monitoring**:

     Fleet Metrics provide aggregated insights into device fleet health and characteristics by automatically collecting and analyzing data from the fleet index.
 These metrics enable proactive monitoring, trend analysis, and automated alerting based on fleet-wide conditions rather than individual device monitoring.
+The metrics integrate with CloudWatch for comprehensive monitoring capabilities.

     ```bash
     # Create fleet metric for device connectivity
-    aws iot put-fleet-metric \
+    aws iot create-fleet-metric \
         --metric-name "ConnectedDevices-${RANDOM_SUFFIX}" \
         --query-string "connectivity.connected:true" \
         --aggregation-type name=Statistics,values=count \